About This Drug

 Warnings and Precautions

-- Rhabdomyolysis- damage to your muscles which may release proteins in your blood and affect how your kidneys work.
+- Muscle problems and rhabdomyolysis.
+The damage to your muscles can be severe and release proteins in your blood and affect how your kidneys work.
+You may have severe muscle pain, spasms, and/or weakness (lack of muscle strength).

-- Do not donate blood during treatment and for 20 months after treatment.
+- Do not donate blood during treatment and for at least 20 months after treatment.

 How to Take Your Medication